ibm-cloud-docs/satellite/satellite-is.md

 | --- | --- | --- | --- |
 | Data | Eth | 10 Gbps | 2 - 28 per rack domain |
 | Remote Management | Eth | 1 Gbps  | 2 - 4 per location |
-{: summary="The table shows the required connections.
-Rows are to be read from the left to right.
-The first column is the required connection.
-The second column is the type of connection.
-The third column is the speed in gigabits per second.
-The fourth column is a range of the number of required ports."}
 {: caption="{{site.data.keyword.satelliteshort}} Infrastructure Service required data and remote management connections."}

 #### IP addresses